The Plant-Based Food Revolution is Here.

 The fourth week is a conversation with industry experts.

-The rise of the plant-based market in Japan
+The rise of the plant-based food market in Japan

 Without further ado, let’s dig in!